 So I’m sitting here in this lobby waiting for someone to let me onto the 8th floor where I’ll (finally) be making Xingergy’s pitch to the Incu-Tech admission panel.
 The Science Park has delayed my admission panel twice, so I’ve waited about three months.

-One thing that has me especially worried is a reply I received from a Hong Kong fund that advertised investing in seed stage startups, they said, basically, “Your idea sounds nice but we prefer revenue generating businesses”.
-It reminded me of a quote from the film The Princess Bride, “I don’t think that word means what you think it means“.
+One thing that has me especially worried is a reply I received from a Hong Kong fund that advertised investing in early/seed stage startups, they said, basically, “Your idea sounds nice but we prefer revenue generating businesses”.
+It reminded me of a quote from the film The Princess Bride, “I don’t think that word means what you think it means” as early/seed stage startups, especially in my industry, are often (ever?) not revenue generating.

 UPDATE: I’m on the bus going home now.
 The admission panel went something like this: it’s a smallish conference room, teams took turns presenting one at a time.
 I only saw one other team today.
 Inside six people are sitting at a big oval conference table, plus the two people that help you with the admissions process.
-The six person admission panel, at least in my case, were all 50s/60s year old Chinese men.
-They had name cards but didn’t introduce themselves or what experience/qualifications they have.
+The six person admission panel had name cards but they didn’t introduce themselves or what experience/qualifications they have.
 You are given 20 minutes to present, then they ask questions or express concerns for about 10 minutes.
 These were essentially the questions/concerns presented to me:

 - Concern: You are missing some key technical people, this is a big problem.

-- Concern: You do not have enough financing to cover three years of operations, this is a big problem.
+- Concern: You do not have enough financing to cover three years of operations, this is a big problem (they seemed surprised we didn’t have 3 years runway).

 - Question: What IP have you already developed, what IP does the company currently possess?

-- Concern: What experience with plasma do you have (besides last year’s research and the prototype you built)?
+- Concern: What experience with plasma and/or pyrolysis do you have (beyond last year’s research and the prototype you built)?

 - Concern: A highly qualified technical person won’t want to work for a startup.